-In the 13 years since, Jamie has been in control of Britney's money, career, and even personal visitations.
-Throughout that time, Britney has released three albums and done a Las Vegas residency.
-But supporters of the #FreeBritney movement have questioned if that was of Britney's own volition or at the behest of her dad.
-Britney's parents divorced in 2002, and, according to The New York Times, she was still estranged from her father when the conservatorship was put in place.
-This has led some fans to question whether stepping into the role was an opportunistic move by Jamie to financially benefit from his daughter’s career (per the Times, he was awarded 1.5% of the gross revenues from Britney's Las Vegas residency as well as a $130,000 salary).
+In the years since, Jamie has been in control of Spears’ money, career, and even personal visitations.
+Throughout that time, she has released three albums and done a Las Vegas residency.
+But supporters of the #FreeBritney movement often questioned if that was of Spears’ own volition or at the behest of her dad.
+Spears’ parents divorced in 2002, and, according to the New York Times, she was still estranged from her father when the conservatorship was put in place.
+This led some fans to question whether stepping into the role was an opportunistic move by Jamie to financially benefit from his daughter’s career (per the Times, he was awarded 1.5% of the gross revenues from Spears’ Las Vegas residency as well as a $130,000 salary).

-Still, concerns about how much control Britney has over her career remain.
-In 2019, Britney canceled her Las Vegas residency, citing Jamie’s poor health after he “almost died” from a ruptured colon.
+Still, concerns about how much control Spears has over her career remained.
+In 2019, Spears canceled her Las Vegas residency, citing Jamie’s poor health after he “almost died” from a ruptured colon.
 “I don’t even know where to start with this, because this is so tough for me to say,” she wrote in a Jan.
 4, 2019 Instagram post.
 “I will not be performing my new show Domination.
 I’ve been looking forward to this show and seeing all of you this year, so doing this breaks my heart.
 However, it’s important to always put your family first.”

 In September 2019, Jamie temporarily relinquished his powers over the conservatorship to Montgomery due to “personal health reasons.”
 A source then claimed to Us Weekly in August 2020 that “Britney does want the conservatorship of her as a person to end, but she was concerned that Jamie could attempt to have the temporary conservator [Montgomery] removed.”
 The source went on to say that “Britney and her dad have a complicated relationship,” and over time, she “began to resent her dad” for being her conservator.